Understanding the National Health Insurance (NHI) Bill

 We will continue to advocate for the private sector especially the doctors, on their right to work in an optimal working environment , fair remuneration and their retainment within the National Health System whilst promoting sustainability of the industry, quality health outcomes and ideal patient care.

-The NHI Bill Process
+The NHI Act Process

-The NHI Bill was approved by the Portfolio Committee on Health in May 2023, and it was passed by Parliament in June 2023 and the sent to the National Council of Provinces ("NCOP") for concurrence.
+The NHI Act was approved by the Portfolio Committee on Health in May 2023, and it was passed by Parliament in June 2023 and the sent to the National Council of Provinces ("NCOP") for concurrence.

 Concluding remarks

-While the NHI Bill certainly raises some serious concerns.
+While the NHI Act certainly raises some serious concerns.
 We recognize the need for health system changes to improve healthcare for all in SA.
 We believe that the integrated UHC model provides an opportunity for government to increase access to health care in a way that is affordable and efficient.

 This should leverage on the strengths of the key elements of the current (possibly transformed) public and private healthcare system, and we remain confident that the outcome will be rational and workable taking into consideration of our current fiscal space and prevailing macro-economic conditions.